#94 TRENDING IN Politics 🔥

 Image Credit: Kristina Flour on Unsplash

-Various news outlets and researchers have attributed this to the Chinese Communist Party's strict guidelines over media and information that is allowed to be spread among the citizens of China.
-This being, information that doesn't go against the country's "core socialist values" according to a technical document released by China's national cyber security standards committee.
+Various news outlets and researchers have attributed this to the Chinese Communist Party's strict guidelines over accessible media and information.
+This being, information that doesn't go against the country's "core socialist values".
+This is according to a technical document released by China's national cyber security standards committee.

 When questioned on this manner, spokesman Liu Pengyu for the Chinese Embassy stated: